Apostolic Vicariate of Kivu

-The Apostolic Vicariate of Kivu is the name that was given to two vicariates of the White Fathers, a Catholic missionary society in the Latin Roman Rite Catholic Church.
-Both vicariates served lands around Lake Kivu during the colonial era.
+The Apostolic Vicariate of Kivu can refer to either of two vicariates of the White Fathers, a Catholic missionary society in the Latin Church of the Catholic Church.
+Both vicariates served lands around Lake Kivu during the early to mid 20th century.
 The first vicariate, from 1912 to 1922, served what are now Rwanda and Burundi.
 The second vicariate, from 1929 to 1952, served territory in the east of the Belgian Congo.

 Rwanda and Burundi

 The missions in Burundi had been under the Apostolic Vicariate of Unyanyembe, while those of Rwanda were under the Apostolic Vicariate of Southern Victoria Nyanza.

 In 1912 these missions were joined to form the new Apostolic Vicariate of Kivu.

 On 12 December 1912, John Joseph Hirth was appointed the first Vicar Apostolic of Kivu.

 Hirth established his headquarters at Kabgayi, and worked there until his retirement in 1921.

 By then there were thirty thousand Christians in the Vicariate.